-From the album Oregon Roads (a song for Dustin)
+From the recording Oregon Roads (a song for Dustin)

 Oregon Roads (a song for Dustin) was written and recorded in May, 2014 in tribute to a log truck driver known as "DL" born and raised in the small town of Prineville, OR who left this world way too soon.
 He was loved by many and will be forever missed.